FlutterFlow/flutterflow-documentation/docs/ff-integrations/maps/mapbox/staticmap.md

 ---
 slug: /integrations/mapbox/staticmap-widget
-title: StaticMap Widget
+title: Static Map Widget
 description: Learn how to add and configure the StaticMap (Mapbox) widget in your FlutterFlow app.
 tags: [Widget, Integration]
 sidebar_position: 2
 keywords: [StaticMap, Mapbox, Widget, Integration]
 ---

-# StaticMap Widget
+# Static Map Widget
 The StaticMap widget shows an image of the map from the [mapbox](https://www.mapbox.com/).
 This widget is a good choice when you want to display a location on a map without interactivity or controls such as zoom-in, zoom-out, and map scrolling.

 :::tip
-To display a map with interactivity or controls, use the [**GoogleMap**](../google-maps/google-maps-widget.md) widget.
+To display a map with interactivity or controls, use the [**GoogleMaps**](../google-maps/google-maps-widget.md) widget.
 :::